 The Council has an established Audit Committee (the Audit and Governance Committee) whose remit and functions are based on the guidance set out in a CIPFA publication which identifies best practice in relation to roles and responsibilities.
 The Committee meets quarterly and receives regular reports from both the Section 151 Officer, Finance Group Manager and the Audit Manager.
 Arrangements are in place for the Audit Manager to report independently to the Audit Committee should he/she feel it appropriate to do so.
-During this year the Council has continued to enhance the function of Audit Committee in line with the CIPFA guidance; appointing an independent member to the Committee and providing training to new members.
+During this year the Council has continued to enhance the function of Audit Committee in line with the CIPFA guidance.
+The appointing of an independent member to the Committee in October 2023 has encouraged the challenge and questions raised by Committee members and training has continued to be provided to members.
+Going forward the Chief Executive will attend Audit Committee meetings on a regular basis.